Paintball marker

 The muzzle velocity of paintball markers is approximately 90 m/s; most paintball fields restrict speed to 280–300 ft/s, and small indoor fields may further restrict it down to 250 ft/s.
 While greater muzzle velocity is possible, it has been ruled unsafe for use on most commercial paintball fields.

 Marker types

 Paintball markers fall into two main categories in terms of mechanism – mechanical and solenoid driven electropneumatic.

 Mechanically operated

 Mechanically operated paintball markers operate using solely mechanical means, and as such do not use electro-pneumatic solenoids controlled by an electronic board to fire.

-There five main methods of mechanical operation:

-Pump or Bolt Action: the mechanism of the marker must be manually reset in between each shot, similar to pump-action shotguns and bolt-action rifles.
-Markers of this type are the oldest used in the sport as the first ever game of paintball was played using the bolt-action Nelspot pistol.
-There are two main patterns of internals upon which most pump- and bolt-action markers operate: